EDOCDO-SydneyLeiher/ASU_GTD_Applied_Project_2023/README.md

 Merge Data: The original DataFrame df is merged with base_recent_years_df to obtain values for base and recent years.
 This merged DataFrame is stored as merged_df.

-Percentage Point Change Calculation: The percentage point change between base and recent years is calculated for each country, sex, education level, and type of skill.
+Percentage Point Change Calculation: The percentage point change between base and recent years is calculated for each country, sex, and selected subgroups.
 The result is stored in a DataFrame named percentage_change_df.

 ## Tableau Dashboards